Axway/streams-open-docs/content/en/docs/install/_index.md

 #### Ingress TLS

 SSL/TLS is enabled by default on the embedded Ingress controller.
 If you don't provide a certificate, SSL will be enabled with a NGINX embedded fake SSL certificate.
-You can provide an SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](#helm-parameters)):
+You can provide a SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](#helm-parameters)):

 ```sh
 export NAMESPACE="my-namespace"